By: Langdon Kessner ’17

 Much like Pixar or Disney, Marvel movies have become an brand in and of itself.
 Their track record is consistent; they know their target audience, and their box office results are always profitable.
 When people go see a Marvel film, they know exactly what kind of movie they are going to get.
 The same applies to the latest blockbuster, Doctor Strange.

 Doctor Strange follows the transformation of Dr. Stephen Strange (Benedict Cumberbatch) from brilliant neurosurgeon to sorcerer.
 After a car accident destroys his hands, he travels around the world searching for alternative medicine to repair them.
+Speaking of a car accident, if you’re currently looking for law firm who can help you concerning accident cases, look for sites.google.com.
 Along the way, he meets The Ancient One (Tilda Swinton), who teaches him the mystic arts.
 However, Kaecilius (Mads Mikkelsen) has an agenda of his own and is set to wreak havoc upon the Earth.

 In terms of the film’s aesthetic, the visual sequences are incredible.
 When Strange is first transported into another dimension, it is scary, psychedelic, confusing and flat-out awesome.
 And even though 3D has basically become a punchline over the past few years, this is a rare exception where 3D is actually worth the extra money.
 It is immersive, exciting, and exactly what is to be expected from a movie with “strange” in the title.